Your mobile phone plan in Germany

 - Congstar Prepaid (by Deutsche Telekom): to be purchased in T-Stores , Kaufland, Real and Netto

-- Lidl Mobile (Lidl): to be purchased at Lidl only
+- Lidl Connect (Lidl): to be purchased at Lidl only

 - Blau (Eplus): to be purchased at Aral, Netto, Real, Rossmann

-- Edeka Mobile (by Vodafone): to be purchased at Edeka only
+- Edeka Smart (by Vodafone): to be purchased at Edeka only

 - Tchibo Mobile (by O2): to be purchased at Tchibo only

-If you were clever enough to go through your anmeldung and open a bank account before, you are then able to subscribe to a contract at one of the following providers.
-I have selected what i think is the fairest plan but make up you own decision.
+If you have registered residence (doing your Anmeldung) and opened a bank account already, you will be able to sign up for a contract at one of the following German mobile phone contract providers.
+I have selected what I think are the fairest plans but feel to explore.